 4. Dead Hangs

-- Hang from the pull-up bar with a shoulder-width grip.
+- Hang from a pull-up bar with a shoulder-width grip.

-- Raise your body until your shoulders are below your ears.
+- Relax your body so shoulders drop below your ears.

 5. Plank with Shoulder Taps

-Benefits: Trains core stability, shoulders, and side abdominal muscles (obliques) without putting strain on the spine.
+Benefits: Strengthens core stability, shoulders, and obliques without stressing the spine.

-- Starting from the high plank position, the body is straight from head to toe.
+- Start in a high plank, body straight from head to toe.

-- Raise the right hand to pat the left shoulder, then return it.
+- Lift right hand to tap left shoulder, then return.

 - Repeat with the left hand.
-Do not shake the hips.
+Keep hips steady.

-- Do it regularly every morning or before your main workout.
+- Do this routine every morning or before your main workout.

-- If dead hangs are too strenuous, start with 10 seconds and increase gradually.
+- If dead hangs feel too hard, start with 10 seconds and build up gradually.

 - Focus on movement quality, not speed.

-When done consistently, these exercises will help you stay agile, strong and pain-free as you age.
+When done consistently, these exercises will keep you agile, strong, and pain-free as you age.

 Source: Eat This, Not That!